 Will we spend most of our time in a classroom?
 Sightseeing?

-This highly interactive program will involve some classroom time, but more experiential learning in the field.
-For example, we will spend a couple of days in Freiburg, Germany, which is one of that country’s most sustainable.
+This highly interactive program involves some classroom time, but more experiential learning in the field.
+For example, we will spend a couple of days in Freiburg, Germany, which is one of that country’s most sustainable cities.
 We will focus on transport planning and visit sustainable neighborhoods as well as transport planners, transit planners, and bike planners.
-We will also do a bike tour of energy efficient buildings.
+We will also do a bike tour to both experience the cycling infrastructure and see some of their energy-efficient buildings.
 So, you will see sights, but the focus is on the content of the course.
 The same will be true in the other cities we visit.
-There will be some time for sightseeing but expect a packed agenda.
-Participants can, of course, travel before and/or after the program.
+There will certainly be some time for sightseeing but expect a packed agenda.
+Participants can, of course, travel before and/or after the program as well.

 Where will we visit?

-We are still sorting out the itinerary, but the current plan includes activities in the following cities: Freiburg (Germany), Strasbourg (France), Zurich and Riva San Vitale (Switzerland), Venice (Italy), Budapest (Hungary), and Prague and Ostrava (Czech Republic).
+We are still finalizing the itinerary for this coming summer, but the current plan includes activities in the following cities: Freiburg (Germany), Strasbourg (France), Zurich and Riva San Vitale (Switzerland), Venice (Italy), Budapest (Hungary), and Prague and Ostrava (Czech Republic).
 We will also spend a few days at Virginia Tech’s beautiful Steger Center in Riva San Vitale (Ticino Canton), Switzerland.

 What do I have to do pre-departure?

 In addition to making logistical arrangements and packing your bags, we will start the course with an online module before departure.
 Students are expected to participate in this as an integral part of the course.
-It will prepare us all for the trip, and provide an initial introduction to sustainable policy making and planning in Europe.
-Some course assignments will also be due pre-departure.
+It will prepare us all for the trip, and provide an initial introduction to sustainable policy-making and planning in Europe.
+Some course assignments will also be due pre-departure to minimize the ammount of homework on the road..

 What are the expectations on me?